Synthetic Dynamics: Generalizing mechanical epistemology

+This means that the propagator $K(\xi_c)$ which describes how mechanical properties compatible with observations $\xi_c$ evolve is given by a \emph{functional integral}:

-where we use the symbol $\fint$ to make it clear that it is a functional integral, i.e. with respect to the measure that is proportional to $\mathcal{D}\xi$.
-This allows us measure sets of configurations, that is, to count configurations.
+where the symbol $\fint$ denotes a functional integral with respect to the weight $\mu$ as given by (\ref{mu}).

+Then, the interpretation of $K$ depends on the parameter $\kappa$: If $\kappa$ is real and positive, $\mu$ is a real and positive measure, and $K$ propagates probability densities, like in classical statistical mechanics.
+If $\kappa={\rm i}/\hbar$, $\mu$ is complex, and $K$ is a quantum amplitude propagator, whose squared modulus yields transition probabilities, like a Feynman propagator.
+In all cases, $K$ functions as a dynamical propagator and probabilities arise from the distributions that $K$ transports.

-Once the set of configurations is parametrized, so that $\chi_a$ and $\chi_b$ are disconnected, $K$ can be interpreted as a \emph{propagator} that transports the state of the system from $\xi_a$ at $\chi_a$ to $\xi_b$ at $\chi_b$.
-This also allows one to describe $\xi$ as a function of $\chi$, that is as a \emph{field} $\xi(\chi)$, and $K$ as propagating $\xi(\chi_a)$ to $\xi(\chi_b)$.
-So, $K(\xi_c)$ is the object that allows one to define and compute dynamical quantities.
+When the set of configurations is parametrized such that $\chi_a$ and $\chi_b$ label independent degrees of freedom on $\mathcal{C}$, $K$ explicitly transports the state from $\xi_a$ at $\chi_a$ to $\xi_b$ at $\chi_b$.
+This allows us to treat $\xi$ as a field $\xi(\chi)$ and study its dynamics.
+In short, $K(\xi_c)$ is the object that makes it possible to define and compute dynamical quantities.

-Now, we can compare sets of configurations to obtain \emph{probability amplitudes} $\Upsilon$.
-For example, the following conditional probability amplitude: